-Leaders also need to be flexible, efficient, and to elicit trust.
-Good leaders don’t have to say a lot and, in Maxwell’s words, they “don’t do work.”
-What they do is to hire the best people to work for them, and empower them by helping to develop their own leadership skills.
+Leaders also need to be flexible, efficient and elicit trust.
+Good leaders don’t have to say a lot, and, in Maxwell’s words, they “don’t do work.”
+They hire the best people to work for them and empower them by helping to develop their leadership skills.

 How Good Leaders Can Improve the Construction Industry

-There are books that talk about ways the best leaders can make everyone smarter, and this applies to every industry, including construction.
+Some books talk about ways the best leaders can make everyone more competent, which applies to every industry, including construction.
 But how?

-Undoubtedly, the best tactical leadership guide I’ve ever come across is the award-winning Scaling Up: How a Few Companies Make It…and why the Rest Don’t which is a major revision (75% new) of the business classic, Mastering the Rockefeller Habits by Verne Harnish.
+Undoubtedly, the best tactical leadership guide I’ve ever come across is the award-winning Scaling Up: How a Few Companies Make It…and Why the Rest Don’t, which is a significant revision (75% new) of the business classic, Mastering the Rockefeller Habits by Verne Harnish.

-It shows exactly how a company can be run successfully using the leadership methodology discussed above.
+It shows how a company can run successfully using the leadership methodology discussed above.

-While it rarely happens overnight, four key issues to scaling up are:
+While it rarely happens overnight, four critical issues to scaling up are:

-It’s vital to have the right team with the right core values.
+It’s vital to have the right team with the correct core values.
 Ultimately, you need to attract the right people and keep them.

-This needs to be truly differentiated from companies you compete with and it must matter to your customers (or potential customers.)
+This needs to be truly differentiated from the companies you compete with, and it must matter to your customers (or potential customers).

 Capability and Scaling Up

-One of the primary barriers to successfully scaling up is a lack of sufficient leaders who are capable of leading the business or organization.
+One of the primary barriers to successfully scaling up is a lack of sufficient leaders capable of leading the business or organization.

-I lead a team of more than 30 mechanical, electrical, plumbing, and fire protection engineers from our company headquarters in New York City, and from our integrated Chicago Engineering firm.
-And I’ve led more than 1,000 projects across the U.S. as well as in Singapore and Malaysia.
+I lead a team of more than 30 mechanical, electrical, plumbing, and fire protection engineers from our company headquarters in New York City and our integrated Chicago Engineering firm.
+And I’ve led more than 1,000 projects across the U.S., Singapore, and Malaysia.
 I couldn’t have done it without scaling up.

-But I also concentrate on managing my own time, which involves lots of client and internal meetings as well as site meetings.
+But I also concentrate on managing my own time, which involves many clients, internal meetings, and site meetings.

-I try to stack multiple meetings back-to-back on a single day rather than spreading them through the week, and I re-prioritize on a daily basis, ensuring I get the most important things done first.
+I try to stack multiple meetings back-to-back on a single day rather than spreading them through the week, and I re-prioritize daily, ensuring I get the most important things done first.

 Finding the Best People to Work With

-In the construction industry, you can’t choose everyone you work with, simply because many team members on a particular project, including sub-contractors, come from different companies.
+You can’t choose everyone you work with within the construction industry simply because many team members on a particular project, including sub-contractors, come from different companies.

 But you can hire smart and ensure that you work with the best people in-house.
-You can also work with top grade vendors in your own particular supply chain.
+You can also work with top-grade vendors in your particular supply chain.

-When it comes to hiring, Topgrading is the most awesome method, and I have relied on this approach to get New York Engineers where it is today.
+Topgrading is the most awesome method for hiring, and I have relied on this approach to get New York Engineers where it is today.

-Essentially, Topgrading is a screening system developed by Bradford D. Smart, author of the book, Topgrading, and it teaches those in business to hire, promote, assess, and coach those who will be truly high performers in their fields.
+Essentially, Topgrading is a screening system developed by Bradford D. Smart, author of Topgrading.
+It teaches those in business to hire, promote, assess, and coach those who will be genuinely high performers in their fields.

-It is used to identify the best people for the job (A players), and it involves identifying strengths and weaknesses and finding the best person for a particular job – someone who will be likely to improve in the areas they already excel in.
+It is used to identify the best people for the job (A players).
+It involves identifying strengths and weaknesses and finding the best person for a particular job – someone who will likely improve in the areas they already excel in.